Michael Cochrane: Career

 He was featured in the ITV science fiction series The Uninvited.
 In 2008, he appeared in the soap opera Doctors as Daniel's solicitor and in 2009 in Margaret as MP Alan Clark.

 He appeared in the sitcom Perfect World as the sex-obsessed marketing director.
 He appeared in Offending Angels (2002).
-He was seen as the vicar in Downton Abbey with Hugh Bonneville and Maggie Smith as well as Johnny Darby in the one-off special Panto! written by John Bishop and Jonathan Harvey.
+He was seen as the vicar in Downton Abbey with Hugh Bonneville and Maggie Smith.

 He had a small role in episode 5 of the BBC serial drama The Musketeers (2014).
-He appeared as the ship's officer in the BBC's Keeping Up Appearances episode titled "Sea Fever" (1993) and he also appeared as Mr Price in the ITV's detective drama Wycliffe episode titled "Strangers" (1997).
+He had a small role as Roger in series 1 episode 1 of the BBC sitcom Dear John.
+He appeared as the ship's officer in the BBC's Keeping Up Appearances episode titled "Sea Fever" (1993), and he also appeared as Mr Price in the ITV's detective drama Wycliffe episode titled "Strangers" (1997).

 In 2016, he played the role of Henry Marten in the Netflix series The Crown.

+Since 2007, Cochrane has played Oliver Sterling in the Radio 4 soap opera The Archers.

 In 2019 Cochrane appeared as one of the Number 2's in the 2016 Big Finish Productions audio drama adaptation of the cult 1960s British TV series The Prisoner aired by BBC Radio 4 Extra.
+In 2021, he appeared as Mr Kingsley the lawyer in The Outlaws.